Chip Minemyer | Obituaries still among most important, best-read content

 He was much more than a birth date and a death date, and the world needed to be reminded of that – through an obituary published in the local newspaper and on its website.

-Obituaries can be traced back to the Roman empire, where they were considered a life’s equivalent of a sunset – a final splash of beauty at the conclusion of the day.
+Obituaries can be traced back to the Roman empire, when they were considered a life’s equivalent of a sunset – a final splash of beauty at the conclusion of the day.

 Those accounts of the passing of friends or loved ones continue to serve that purpose today – and remain among the best-read and most important pieces of content published by newspapers in print or on their websites.